nextcloud/documentation/admin_manual/configuration_server/caching_configuration.rst

 * `APCu <https://pecl.php.net/package/APCu>`_, APCu 4.0.6 and up required.
    A local cache for systems.
 * `Redis <http://redis.io/>`_, PHP module 2.2.6 and up required.
-   For local and distributed caching as well as transactional file locking.
+   For local and distributed caching, as well as transactional file locking.
 * `Memcached <https://www.memcached.org/>`_
    For distributed caching.